ecmwf/anemoi-docs/docs/contributing/testing.rst

    pytest tests/unit/test_specific_feature.py

-To run all integration tests, including slow-running tests, use the `--longtests` flag.
+To run all **integration tests**, including slow-running tests, use the `--longtests` flag.
 Follow the package-specific instructions.
 For integration tests in anemoi-training, for instance, ensure that you have GPU available and run: